bpolat/Music-Player/README.md

  Introduction
 ---------------------------------------------------------
 Music Player for iOS devices.
 Support from iOS 8+.
+It has beautiful minimalistic desing and 4 different unique theme background.